"A prophet was a prophet only when he was acting as such"--Joseph Smith, History of the Church 5:265.

 All this is to throw together the "extraordinary" with the diurnal.
 Brother Joseph's clothing and home, said Quincy, were both somewhat "dirty"; the "conversation" came pure.

 And note how message takes second place to the act itself--really, a demonstration in three acts.
 What mattered was the sign, the expression: what we might call the prophetic "speech-act."
 These guests wanted to see prophecy in action, not learn doctrine.
 The men wondered about Joseph as Minister of the Gospel: He preached by the power of the Holy Ghost.
 And note that he "preached for us," not "to us."
 They marveled at his claims to be a Prophet: he accordingly prophesied.
-They had wondered at his translation and publication of New Scripture--a unique, curious, pretention--to satisfy that wonderment, he interpreted hieroglyphs from a roll of papyrus.
+They had wondered at his translation and publication of New Scripture--a unique and curious pretense--to satisfy that wonderment, he interpreted hieroglyphs from a roll of papyrus.

-As remarkable as it all sounds, such odd conjunction of the mundane and the highly charged appears from time-to-time in accounts others left of their own encounters with Joseph Smith, when he took up, in their very presence, the prophetic role.
-He might preach many times from a particular text or two found in Mark or Matthew; he might repeatedly prophesy of judgments on Missouri--or the like--but for each new hearer the experience was sure to be startling and unique: their chance to meet a Prophet.
+As remarkable as it all sounds, such odd conjunction of the mundane and the highly charged appears from time-to-time in accounts others left of their own encounters with Joseph Smith, when he took up, in their very presence, the prophetic mantle.
+He might preach many times from a particular text or two found in Mark or Matthew; he might repeatedly prophesy of judgments on Missouri--or the like--but for each new hearer the experience was doubtless startling and unique: their chance to meet a Prophet "acting as such."

-Many, it would appear, were those who passed a spell in the Book of Mormon "translation room" back in Pennsylvania, in 1829 through 1830 and, as did Adams and Quincy, witnessed an act of prophetic translation.
+Many, it would appear, were those who passed a spell in the Book of Mormon "translation room" back in Pennsylvania, in 1829 through 1830, and, as did Adams and Quincy, witnessed an act of prophetic translation.
 What they reportedly observed of translation, and what the Bostonian pair observed, do not essentially differ.
 The action partook of no mystic element.
-Without ceremony, a man dictated, or claimed to dictate, in English, characters found in "records of ancient date."
+Without ceremony, a man dictated, or claimed to dictate, into plain English, characters found in "records of ancient date" (Mosiah 8:13).

 "These were days never to be forgotten," writes scribe Oliver Cowdery, who, "day after day," as he puts it, witnessed pretty much the full act.
 These were long days of listening to an ordinary voice dictate, but along with the seemingly